Is Your Bearded Dragon’s Beard Black?

-If you’re wondering why your bearded dragon’s beard is black there can be a number of reasons.
+If you’re wondering why your bearded dragon has a black beard then there can be a number of reasons.
 Some are sinister and some are not.
 In this post we investigate the various different reasons for a black beard on a bearded dragon and help you to work out what might be wrong, if anything.
 Usually though, a bearded dragon with a black beard will be for one of the following reasons;

 Bearded Dragon’s Beard Is Black To Communicate